 Everyone experiences stress.
 Our bodies are designed to feel stress and react to it.
 It keeps us alert and ready to avoid danger.
-But, when stress persists, the body begins to break down and problems, like erectile dysfunction, can occur.
+But, when stress is ongoing, the body begins to break down and you can have problems like erectile dysfunction.
 The key to coping with stress is identifying those conditions in your life causing the stress and learning ways to reduce them.

 What Is Stress?

 Stress is your reaction to any change that requires you to adjust or respond.
 It's important to remember that you can control stress, because stress comes from how you respond to stressful events, not the events themselves.

 What Causes Stress?